MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverride_setbrightnesslevel_519170707.md

 # Windows.Graphics.Display.BrightnessOverride.SetBrightnessLevel

 ## -description
-Set the brightness level and the override options of the brightness override.
+Sets the brightness level and the override options.

 ## -parameters